jalilian/CEASE/README.md

 # CEASE
- Codes for the CEASE project
+Materials and codes for the Controlling Emergent Anopheles stephensi in Ethiopia and Sudan (CEASE) project